catidiana/fractals/README.md

-# fractals
-Program to draw fractals
+# A program to create and draw graphics